 Most harmful bacteria grow at temperatures above 8°C and below 63°C, which is known as the ‘danger zone’ for food storage.
 To ensure its safety, certain high-risk foods must be stored at a temperature below the danger zone, and cooked to a temperature above it, by law.

 All chilled foods, especially high-risk foods, must be kept at 8°C or below while in storage.
 This is because the growth of bacteria is slowed at this temperature, ensuring that it is safe to eat for a longer period of time.

 The temperature of a fridge can vary throughout it, with the coldest part of the fridge being next to the cooling coil or shelf at the bottom.
 The best temperature for a fridge is 4°C at its coldest point, as this will ensure that all food stored in it has a temperature of below 8°C.

-Remember it is the temperature of the stored food that matters, not the fridge temperature, so if the stored food is above 8°C, then the fridge temperature setting may need lowering even lower than 4°C.
+Be aware that it is the temperature of the stored food that matters, not the fridge temperature, so if the stored food is still above 8°C then the fridge temperature setting may need lowering below 4°C.

 For more information on storing food in a fridge, click here to view our article on good refrigerated food storage practice.

 Frozen food should be stored at -18˚C or colder, as this is the temperature at which the majority of bacterial growth stops.
 Just like fridges, this is the temperature that the food itself should be, so a freezer may need to be set to a cooler temperature as a result.